checkeverything.ch

 Jura (JU)CHF 21.40CHF 3'85201.01.2026

-In the remaining 20 cantons there is no cantonal minimum wage.
-Protection comes through CLAs, standard contracts or individual negotiation:
+In the cantons without a cantonal floor, protection comes through CLAs, standard contracts or individual negotiation:

-• German-speaking Switzerland: Zurich, Bern, Aargau, St. Gallen, Thurgau, Schaffhausen, Solothurn
+• German-speaking Switzerland: Zurich, Bern, Aargau, St. Gallen, Thurgau, Schaffhausen, Solothurn, Lucerne (canton outside the city)

 • Central Switzerland: Zug, Schwyz, Uri, Obwalden, Nidwalden, Glarus